Caitemis/Cait-s-C-of-Time-Code/README.md

-# Cait' C of Time Code
+# Cait's C of Time Code

 This is a repository for all my C of Time stuff for PMD: Explorers of Sky hacks.
 Files are separated by project.
 To use them yourself, you need to set up C of Time!

 C of Time can be found here: https://github.com/SkyTemple/c-of-time/tree/main

 Big thanks to Adex, HeckaBad, HappyLappy, Chesyon, Sudzoof, and Frostbyte for helping out and making contributions and fixes!
 Anything that's entirely their work is noted in the comments.

+NOTE: All files needed for your side of things are here save for the pmdsky-debug folder.